Interpolation in Linear Logic and Related Systems: Linear logic and algebraic logic

 The term `logic' has several precise meanings in the literature, sometimes referring to deductive systems and at other times to sets of formulas, particular proof-theoretic presentations of these, and so forth.
 These differing levels of description come with varying degrees of specification: A deductive system may be presented by many different proof-theoretic formalisms, and different deductive systems may have the same theorems.
 Due to connection between computations and proofs, the literature on linear logic typically conceptualizes `logic' as referring to particular calculi.
-In this paper, we use the term \emph{logic} to mean `deductive system'.
+In this paper, we adopt a more consequence-driven perspective and use the term \emph{logic} to mean `deductive system'.

 Suppose that $\vdash$ is a logic over a language $\mathcal{L}$.
 A logic $\vdash^\ast$ over $\mathcal{L}$ is an \emph{axiomatic extension} of $\vdash$ if there exists a set of formulas $\Sigma\subseteq\fm_\mathcal{L}$, where $\Sigma$ is closed under substitutions, such that